-Spring is just around the corner and many patients are preparing to have their wisdom teeth removed over their Spring Break.
-As a provider of oral surgery in Walnut Creek, we are asked a lot of questions about dietary restrictions after the procedure.
+Spring is just around the corner, and many patients are preparing to have their wisdom teeth removed over their Spring Break.
+As oral surgeons in Walnut Creek, we are often asked many questions about dietary restrictions after the procedure.
 We suggest a soft diet for one week.

 First 24 hours